Our Take on the Ogletree Ruling

 Q. Will this decision affect my institution/organization?

-Also, the Fourth Amendment protects people against unreasonable searches of their personal property only when those searches are performed by the government.
+Lastly, the Fourth Amendment protects people against unreasonable searches of their personal property only when those searches are performed by the government.
 Private universities and companies are generally not considered to be a government entity.
-Speak to your legal counsel about the applicability of the Fourth Amendment to your organization.
+Speak to your legal counsel about the applicability of this case and the Fourth Amendment to your organization.

 Q. Was Respondus Monitor implicated in the ruling?